jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-devsecops/index.md

 by implementing DevSecOps, meaning they assess their code with security testing automated tools or manual tecniques.
-They do this during the entire development lifecycle.
+They do this during the entire development lifecycle (SDLC).
 That's right: from its beginning to its end.

 ## Benefits of DevSecOps